-We recognize the importance of comprehensive representation and diversity, particularly within the publishing industry, and are committed to building a literary community that includes traditionally underserved voices; therefore, we are interested in works originating from, or focusing on, the experiences that come from these people and communities within the Pacific Northwest.
+We recognize the importance of comprehensive representation and diversity, particularly within the publishing industry, and are committed to building a literary community that includes traditionally underserved voices; therefore, we encourage works originating from, or focusing on, the experiences that come from these people and communities within the Pacific Northwest.

-Additionally, our press is concerned with sustainability and the future of the publishing industry.
+Additionally, our press is concerned with sustainability and the future of the publishing industry’s impact on the planet.
 Our OpenBook series represents our pledge to transparency in sustainable book production.
 By focusing on responsible and efficient printing methods, the titles in our OpenBook series are published with minimal environmental impact.
 We welcome work that examines and engages these issues.

 We invite you to submit the following:

 - Young adult fiction

 - Books about the craft and teaching of writing, publishing, and book production

 - Books on sustainable practices

 Please note we will not consider the following: